Could Whitney Houston’s Tragic Death Be Avoided?

 Any individual who is the subject of a Florida Marchman Act has the right to counsel at every stage of a petition for involuntary assessment or treatment.
 The court will appoint counsel if requested or if needed and the person cannot afford to pay.
 An unrepresented minor must have a court-appointed guardian ad litem.
 All filings and proceedings held pursuant to the Florida Marchman Act are held strictly confidential.
 Pursuant to Section 397.501 Florida Statutes: “The records of service providers which pertain to the identity, diagnosis, and prognosis of and service provision to any individual are confidential in accordance with this chapter and with applicable federal confidentiality regulations and are exempt from s.
 119.07(1) and s.
 24(a), Art.
 I of the State Constitution.
 Such records may not be disclosed without the written consent of the individual to whom they pertain…”

-The confidentiality provision is a great public policy to prevent a chilling effect upon individuals who may otherwise avoid filing a Marchman Act petition for fear of the negative effect and stigma that may be associated with the filing and the ultimate treatment of a substance abuse impaired individual.
+The confidentiality provision is a great public policy to prevent a chilling effect upon individuals who may otherwise avoid filing a Marchman Act petition for fear of the negative effect and stigma that may be associated with the filing and the ultimate treatment of substance abuse impaired individuals.